pingidentity/pingidentity-solution-stacks/README.md

   * **Customer**

-    The Customer solution profile is a baseline authentication authority solution for the customer use case, using PingID SDK, PingFederate, PingAccess, PingDirectory, PingDataSync, PingDataGovernance, and PingDataSync.
+    The Customer solution profile is a baseline authentication authority solution for the customer use case, using PingFederate, PingAccess, PingDirectory, PingDataSync, PingDataGovernance, and PingDataSync.
 PingID SDK Adapters are available but not configured.

 See [Get started](docs/getStarted.md) to set up the DevOps environment needed to run any of our solution profiles.